rotape/simpleDrawCanvas/README.md

-# Project for drawing made out from boilerplate
+# Project for drawing
-This <strong>Webpack 4 Boilerplate</strong> comes with 2 builds:
+This project it comes with 2 builds:

 ```
 npm run build:dev